JW-Vinayak/car-listing-spa/README.md

 # Performance Optimisation

 * used dynamic imports for code splitting.
 Creates separate chunks of bundles, leads to faster page load times
-* used browser hints (preload, preconnect) to load resources
+* used browser hints (preload, preconnect) to optimise resource loading

 # Steps to run this app